 These principles and sources of faith are the backbone of our religious community.

-The following is excerpted from the sermon “What Do We Believe?” by Rev. Patience Stoddard.
+The following is excerpted from the sermon “What Do We Believe?” by the Rev. Dr. Patience Stoddard.

 What do Unitarian Universalists believe?
 There is no simple corporate answer to such a question.
 Indeed, it is not an objective question at all but a deeply subjective one.
 Because the ultimate source of authority in our tradition is the individual.
 So the real question is, “What do you believe?
 What matters most to you?
 What are the core values, hopes, or experiences in which you ground your personal faith?”
 These are not easy questions to answer while chatting with a relative stranger.
 It seems to me that the “truth” of our faith lies in that ambiguous yet profound territory of paradox, not in either/or, but in both/and.